 Hence generally it is a good choice if you are willing to visit more than just 1 or 2 attractions during your stay.

 It's obvious that longer multi-day passes (3 & 7 days) let you save more because their daily cost is smaller than shorter passes.

-The pass is produced by Leisure Pass Group Ltd, member of the European Association of Tour Operators and of Visit London, the official London tourism organization.
+The New York Pass is made by Leisurepass, member of the Association of European Tour Operators and of Visit London, the official tourism organization of London.

 This article and the New York Pass Review are also available in the following languages: New York Pass italiano in Italian, New York Pass [ES] in Spanish, New York Pass [FR] in French and New York Pass [DE] with New York Pass Tours [DE] in German.